kuure/wra410-class-examples/README.md

 This repository will contain:

-- Any code examples from class in a folder corresponding to the week of the semester
+- Any code examples from shown or modified in class
 - Any lecture notes in markdown format in the `lecture-notes` folder